 I’m looking forward to tracking this one over the coming months.

-One of the businesses that is slowly becoming my new reading obsession is Israel’s “Digital X-ray” company Nanox.
+One of the businesses that are slowly becoming my new reading obsession is Israel’s “Digital X-ray” company Nanox.
 This week they announced a new deal with medical data and image management firm Ambra Health.

 Dig a little deeper and their story is fascinating.
 If you’ve been reading SøNws for a while you’ll have heard my thoughts on Theranos.
 This one’s not too different.